gitbucket/gitbucket-pages-plugin/README.md

 ## Security (panic mode)

-To prevent XSS, one must use two different domain to host pages and gitbucket.
-Below is a working example of nginx config to achieve that.
+To prevent XSS, one must use two different domains to host the pages and Gitbucket itself.
+Below is a working example of nginx configuration to achieve that.

 ```
 server {